0b10010010/MotorlabMBD/README.md

 PIL simulation running at 1kHz matches better with 10kHz HIL response to 200 deg step input.

+The board is setup to write to GPIO to check the loop frequency and it is exactly at 10kHz.

 Limitations of Simulink compiler: does not catch syntax errors so one have to wait untill the generated code is ported into the working IDE for debug.

 # TODO